Economic and market update

 Global prospects

-Global share prices made very strong gains in 2024 despite some challenges.
-The enthusiasm for AI and technology were the key factors supporting global rising share prices.
-There was also confidence that with inflation gradually falling across the world, central banks would make further cuts to interest rates.
-A lower interest rate environment should be more supportive of corporate profits and thereby share prices in the long run.
+Global share prices have made very strong gains in the past two years of 2023 and 2024.
+The enthusiasm for AI and technology have been the key factors supporting global rising share prices.
+There was also the benefit that with global inflation gradually falling, central banks could continue to make further cuts to interest rates.
+Typically, a lower interest rate environment should be more supportive of corporate profits and thereby share prices in the long run.

 Given these complex and significant risks, investors should maintain a disciplined and diversified strategy.